b1on1kkk/bamper_dyplom/README.md

 ## To run this project locally

-Clone this repo, enter command below and build project localy on you machine.
+Clone this repo, enter command below to start your project locally.

 > [!NOTE]
 > [Here](https://drive.google.com/drive/folders/17DJ-PAcTLcp8jQvKT8CsQLYrtk6mv3y4) you can see recording how this app actually works